tedzhou-okta/okta-idx-js/README.md

 - Collect the data from the user (generating a UI is outside the scope of idx-js)
 - Pass the collected data to `idxState.proceed('name of remediation', dataObject)`
 - The returned promise resolves to a new `idxState` object
-- Continue this loop until `idxState.context.success` is populated
+- Continue this loop until
+  - Okta-hosted: `idxState.context.success` is populated
+  - Customer-hosted: `idxState.hasInteractionCode()` returns true
+- Get your tokens
+  - Okta-hosted: follow the `success-redirect` link in the response to the application
+  - Customer-hosted: `idxState.exchangeCode()` will return a promise that resolves with an object with the token(s) requested by the `scopes` passed to the initial call to `idx.start(...)`

 The less-than-happy paths include these options:
 - Canceling the flow: Actions that don't result in a new (usable) idxState are collected into an object of functions, `idxState.actions`